How to repair a corrupt Firebird database?

 If you succeed, you have fixed the problem and have a functional database.
 If not, you can try to create an empty database with the same structure and pump the data to it (see FAQ #20).

-If you're interested in a more detailed information of the process, as well as explanation of some types of corruption, take a look at the following page:
+If you're interested in a more detailed information of the process of fixing the database, as well as explanation of some types of corruption, take a look at the following page:

 If all fails, you can try IBSurgeon tool, which is able to fix most problems and extract data.
 Also, IBSurgeon's website has a detailed